oumarkme/SSDFGP/index.md

 - `$OC.fit$`: The fitted values (RErs$(n_t)$) of the operating curve model. ($1 \leq n_t \leq n_c$).

+** Curves are plotted by the `ggplot2` package thus you may easily annotate them with `ggplot2` commands afterward.

 ## Example

 Here we use rice 44k data as an example.
 The raw dataset is available at [ricediversity.org](http://www.ricediversity.org/data/sets/44kgwas/) and published by [Zhao et al. (2011)](https://doi.org/10.1038/ncomms1467).
-Load PCA matrix of the genotype data from the `TSDFGS` package.
+Load the principal component matrix of the genotype data from the `TSDFGS` package (this should be installed while installing the `SSDFGP` package).

 ```R
 # install.packages("TSDFGS")